ImJiyun/Learning-React/11-handling-side-effects/README.md

 ### Why `useEffect` is NOT Needed Here:

 1. **Triggered by User Action**:

    - The code inside `handleSelectPlace` runs **only** when the user selects a place.
 It is not related to the component's rendering process, so using `useEffect` is unnecessary.

 2. **Avoids Infinite Loops**:

    - Since the function is only called in response to a user click, it doesn't create re-render loops like a state update inside `useEffect` might.

 3. **Rules of Hooks**:

-    - You cannot use `useEffect` inside a nested function (e.g., inside `handleSelectPlace`).
+   - We cannot use `useEffect` inside a nested function (e.g., inside `handleSelectPlace`).
 Hooks are only valid at the top level of a component or custom Hook.

 4. **Side Effect is Context-Specific**:

    - The side effect (updating `localStorage`) occurs **alongside** the primary logic of updating the UI state (`pickedPlaces`).
 Separating it into `useEffect` is unnecessary because it aligns with the handler's purpose.

 ### Another Redundant `useEffect` Example